 The key to understanding this bold new dimension of the early church’s training is in the word Paul uses for love.
-Every believer has already repeatedly been commanded to “love” with agape love which is an action.
+Every believer has already repeatedly been commanded to “love” with agape love, which is an action.
 We are commanded to act in a loving way towards each other, our saved and unsaved friends, and even our enemies.
 This agape love is not a feeling, it is an action.
-Paul explains agape love in Ephesians 5:25 and Colossians 3:19 as a husbands acting towards his wife in the same self-sacrificial way as Jesus loves the church.
+Paul explains agape love in Ephesians 5:25 and Colossians 3:19 as a husband acting towards his wife in the same self-sacrificial way as Jesus loving the church.

 Agape love is never used in the Bible to describe sexual love or responsibility because emotional love can’t be commanded.
 The beautiful, intoxicating love that God designed for marriages to have sexually is emotional and those emotions can’t be commanded.
 We can’t make someone feel a certain way; we can command them to “do” something but not “feel” a certain way.
 Genuine, Biblical, marital, sexual love is emotional intimacy in the highest degree.
 God commands willful, agape love; but the emotional phileo love of friendship and sexual intimacy can’t be commanded—it must be learned.